Need Help? Give us a call.

 Aside from asking how to start a construction company, you’ll likely want to know how to finance one, as well.
 After all, construction is an inherently costly endeavor in terms of overhead.
 You have to buy supplies, rent or purchase equipment, maintain your tools, and keep a fleet of vehicles running.
 And that’s only the beginning.

-Thankfully there are several small business loan types out there that could come in handy as you start your construction company.
+Thankfully there are several business construction loans out there that could come in handy as you start your construction company.
 Some offer tons of flexibility, such as a business line of credit.
 Others are designed to provide you with a bigger sum of cash at once, like Small Business Administration (SBA) loans.
 No matter your need, there’s a business loan out there that’ll help you fulfill it.

 SBA loans are a great option for small businesses: they come with low interest rates, generous terms, and a wide range of loan amounts.
 Banks partner with the SBA to lend small businesses cash, while the SBA provides a guarantee of up to 85% of the loan’s total value.
 This guarantee means that the SBA will pay the bank up to 85% of what the borrower owes in the event that the company can’t pay.